solaranamnesis/Karl-Wilhelm-von-Gumbel/Bayern-Steinmeteoriten/full-text-english.md

 Aluminium oxide 10.25
 | 100.06

-therefore nearly the composition of the chromium iron of Baltimore [Emmitsburg?]
+therefore nearly the composition of the chromium iron of Baltimore [Emmitsburg or Nanjemoy?]
 (Maryland), some more evidence for the homogeneity of the formation of the cosmic and telluric minerals.

 #### The Meteoritic Stone from Schönenberg